Imagine for a minute you could access whatever apps and websites you want in China.

-Best VPN for China 2019
+Most reliable VPN for use in China

 Below you can read detailed descriptions of the benefits and negatives of each service.

-ExpressVPN offers one of the most extensive range of payment methods available including all the regular payment methods such as Credit / Debit Card and Paypal plus Bitcoin, AliPay, Union Pay, WebMoney and a whole host more.
+ExpressVPN offers one of the most extensive ranges of payment methods available including all the regular payment methods such as Credit / Debit Card and Paypal plus Bitcoin, AliPay, Union Pay, WebMoney and a whole host more.

-Best VPN for China 2019
+Our #1 Recommended VPN for China

 You won't see 12VPN recommended on many VPN comparison websites and for the simple reason, most Chinese related VPN guides haven't done any extensive on the ground testing.